-What Trump & Putin discussed during that 2nd secret conversation.
+Three Options For What Trump And Putin Might Have Discussed In That Second Secret Meeting

 Obviously bored by the evening, Trump sidles down the sprawling dinner table passes by the leaders of America’s closest allies and their wives and plumps himself down beside Vladimir Putin.

-OPTION A.
+OPTION A

 D.T.
 Hi again, Vlad.
 What a bore, right?
 Gotta find out who had the bright idea of sitting me next to Merkel.
-While you got Melania.
+You got Melania.

 Vlad: Luck of the draw, Donald.